Humboldt Steelhead Days, year #5, Jan. 13 to Feb. 17, 2018

-Michelle Fuller, the outgoing president of MRA’s Board of Directors, said, “Humboldt Steelhead Days has become one of Mad River Alliance’s most fun and well-known events.
+Michelle Fuller, the former president of MRA’s Board of Directors, said, “Humboldt Steelhead Days has become one of Mad River Alliance’s most fun and well-known events.
 We are thrilled to see so many people connecting with this important seasonal phenomenon, and coming out to support our watershed!”

-MRA director Dave Feral founded HSD four years ago and the event’s original mission was to celebrate the return of the winter steelhead to the Mad River.
+MRA founder Dave Feral founded HSD four years ago and the event’s original mission was to celebrate the return of the winter steelhead to the Mad River.
 HSD has evolved over the last four years to also build community awareness and fund continued restoration and recovery activities on North Coast rivers and streams.